suzicurran/launch-academy-faq/README.md

+# This project is no longer being maintained and may have broken features and/or insecure dependencies.
+It exists only for reference purposes.

 # Launch Academy FAQ

 We were tasked with creating a FAQ page for Launch in React to match the following wireframe: